jcai849/stats-781/notes/journal.md

 I'm picturing a single page, where the analyst can take one look and have a fair idea of what a text is about.
 In reality it will have to be more complex than that, but that is my lead at the moment.
 With this in mind, I want to see keywords, more on *structure* of a text, context, and clear, punchy graphics showing not *just* sentiment, but several other key measurements.

+### Canon

+It is essential to test on a broad variety of texts in order to create the most general base application, so a "test set" will have to be developed.
+The list could include:

+- article
+  - journal (scientific, social)
+  - news
+  - blog
+  - wikipedia
+- discourse
+  - interview
+  - subtitles
+  - tweets
+- documentation
+  - product manual
+  - technical user guide
+- literature
+  - novel
+  - play
+  - poetry
+- sports commentary

+- survey response data

+  - reviews

+- textbook